tuttinator/transcribeme/README.md

 This gem wants to make it easy for you.
 If you call the 'sign_in' method before initializing a session then we all know you meant to.
 We'll jump right in there and initialize it for you.

+## Prerequisites

+This gem relies on FFMPEG for determining the duration of audio (and video) files.
+The TranscribeMe SOAP API leaves it as the client's responsibility for determining the duration of files being uploaded.

 ## Installation

 Add this line to your application's Gemfile: